JohnRamos940/armistice/DOCUMENT.md

 become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their languages and the Circassian cultures and traditions in these territories suppressed and persecuted by Russia over the centuries.

+Any and all forms of military-use nuclear weapons shall not be allowed on these territories by the Parties involved.

 ![ukraine_and_bordering_oblasts.png](assets/ukraine_and_bordering_oblasts.png)